 Degree ProposalDuring the first semester each student will prepare a degree proposal in conjunction with his or her advisor.
 The degree proposal will list the courses currently being taken, the courses that will be taken in the future, and the timeline for taking these courses.
 It will also list the proposed schedule for the completion of all language, preliminary, and other examinations, as well as for ultimate graduation.
 Once the proposal is approved it becomes the official program of study for that student and may be amended only by action of the Church Music faculty and Graduate Program Director in the School of Music.

 Interview with Church Music FacultyUpon the completion of approximately nine hours of study, the student will have an interview with the Church Music faculty and Graduate Program Director.
 This interview will assess the student's progress to that point and his/her future in the doctoral program.
 The student will be notified in writing of the faculty's decision.

-Residence RequirementsTwo consecutive semesters in which the student completes six hours of doctoral course work per semester will satisfy the residence requirements of the degree.
+Residence RequirementsTwo consecutive semesters in which the student completes at least six hours of doctoral course work per semester will satisfy the residence requirements of the degree.